In The Lonely City, Olivia Laing investigates her own experiences of isolation through the lens of visual art.

 But in her new book, The Lonely City: Adventures in the Art of Being Alone (Picador, $26), the British writer Olivia Laing wonders if loneliness is also a physical space.
 She quotes the Beach Boys singer Dennis Wilson: “Loneliness is a very special place.”

 The Lonely City is an investigation of the sites and sensations that attend the isolated person.
-In it, Laing interweaves the events of her own life with meditations on the lives and works of artists, among them Andy Warhol, Henry Darger, David Wojnarowicz, and David Hopper.
+In it, Laing interweaves the events of her own life with meditations on the lives and works of artists, among them Andy Warhol, Henry Darger, David Wojnarowicz, and Edward Hopper.
 The character of loneliness itself emerges as a strikingly visual entity, but one that takes on many forms.

 For Laing, newly arrived in New York in her mid-thirties and very alone in the wake of a break-up, loneliness began as an intensely personal state.
 “The bad times came in the evenings,” she writes, “when I went back to my room, sat on the couch, and watched the world outside me going on through glass, a lightbulb at a time.”
 She depends on distance, crying when she finds herself unable to close her blinds, panicking that someone might witness her isolation.